Tekdirfan/Matching-Algorithms/README.md

 ## Implementation

 The algorithm is implemented in Python using the PuLP library for linear programming.
 It directly maximizes the sum of utilities without considering stability constraints.

+## Parameters

+- `men_valuations` (dict): A dictionary where keys are men and values are dictionaries of their valuations for each woman.
+- `women_valuations` (dict): A dictionary where keys are women and values are dictionaries of their valuations for each man.

+## Returns

+- `dict`: A dictionary representing the utilitarian matching, where keys are men and values are their matched women.

 ## Usage